T R A V E L / C I T Y G U I D E S

 Expect cutting-edge interiors courtesy of famous Dutch designer, Marcel Wanders ...

 Nestled between two of Amsterdam’s major canals - the Prinsengracht and the Keizersgracht - the Andaz Amsterdam blends contemporary style with a distinctly boutique hotel feel.
 Surrounded by art galleries and fashion houses in the stylish Jordaan neighbourhood, the hotel is set within a building which was formerly a public library.
-The Andaz Amsterdam’s designer-chic public spaces showcase designer armchairs, Delft-blue ceilings, clean-cut lines and graphic murals.
+The Andaz Amsterdam’s designer-chic public spaces showcase designer armchairs, Delft-blue ceilings, clean-cut lines and over 50 pieces of video art.
 Celebrated designer Marcel Wanders gives Dutch heritage a sleek, 21st-century spin throughout the hotel’s 122 rooms, which feature sunshine yellow armchairs, stylish wall art and garden views.
 After a day spent exploring the city on one of the hotel’s free bikes, unwind at the spa then reserve a table at Bluespoon Restaurant, known for its farm-to-table culinary ethos. €€€

 Prinsengracht 587, Amsterdam, The Netherlands